oracle/terraform-provider-oci/website/docs/d/waas_waas_policies.html.markdown

 * `domain` - The web application domain that the WAAS policy protects.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the WAAS policy.
-* `origin_groups` - The map of origin groups and their keys used to associate origins to the wafConfig.
+* `origin_groups` - The map of origin groups and their keys used to associate origins to the `wafConfig`.
+Origin groups allow you to apply weights to groups of origins for load balancing purposes.
+Origins with higher weights will receive larger proportions of client requests.
 	* `origins` - The list of objects containing origin references and additional properties.
 * `origins` - A map of host servers (origins) and their keys for the web application.
 Origin keys are used to associate origins to specific protection rules.
 The key should be a user-friendly name for the host. **Examples:** `primary` or `secondary`.
 	* `custom_headers` - A list of HTTP headers to forward to your origin.